Neurocomputing/NEUCOM-D-16-02113/README.md

 LibCoopt is mainly implemented by Matlab script, with some computationally intensive part implemented by Mex files.

 The core Matlab function is
-\begin{center}
-\verb"Solution = Coopt(@F, @nF, Data, Para)"
+*Solution = Coopt(@F, @nF, Data, Para)*

-\end{center}
-where \verb"Solution" is the final combinatorial optimization solution including the minimal point, objective value, and running time.
+where "Solution" is the final combinatorial optimization solution including the minimal point, objective value, and running time.
 The first two inputs \verb"@F" and \verb"@nF" are the function handles of the customized objective function and its gradient function.
 The third input \verb"Data" is the problem related data.
 And \verb"Para" is the parameter structure.

 ## Installation
 Add all files to your  directory.